Genitourinary (GU) Pathology Fellowship

 The Kidney Cancer Program at UTSW was awarded a prestigious Specialized Program of Research Excellence (SPORE) award from the National Cancer Institute (NCI) in 2016.
 SPOREs are the flagship of the National Cancer Institute translational program, and the awards are typically about $10-12 million.
 There are two SPOREs for kidney cancer in the country, one at UTSW and the other at the Dana-Farber/Harvard Cancer Center.
 The award reflects the depth and excellence of research at UT Southwestern, which in 2018 was recognized by Nature Index as the top institution globally for published research.

 Prospective candidates must have completed an ACGME-accredited residency in anatomic pathology, be board-eligible or board certified in anatomic or anatomic and clinical pathology by the American Board of Pathology, and be eligible for a training medical license to practice in Texas by the beginning of the Genitourinary Pathology Fellowship Program.
-At this time we do not accept H1B visas.
+The University of Texas Southwestern Medical Center will support a J-1 visa.

 - Financial support to attend conferences